 15. Handmade ceramics

 Pottery has always been a big thing in Greece.
-Ancient Greek ceramics are exhibited in many historical museums in Greece and all around the world.
+Ancient Greek ceramics are exhibited in many of the best museums in Athens and all around the world.

 Anywhere you go in Greece, you will find ceramics.
 Apart from mass-produced, colorful bowls and cups, you will also find beautiful hand painted ceramics created by local artists.